Exploring Careers in Cyber Security

 Senior Cybersecurity Engineer/Architect: Cybersecurity threats have grown not just in number, but in sophistication.
 To keep invaders out, a business needs people who understand what’s happening on networks, servers and databases at the most sophisticated levels and can secure every facet accordingly.
 This the role of the engineer/architect.
 For IT pros at this level, the CASP is the certification that proves they’ve got what it takes.

 What are the Salary Ranges for Cybersecurity Careers?

 The salary range for cybersecurity is higher than other areas of IT because of the large numbers of job openings.
 Employers are offering higher wages to those with a degree, some experience and a passion for the industry.
-Check out this video which explains what to expect as a new graduate and how to build your value in an organization.

 Cyber Security Salary Trends

 Outlook for security jobs is higher than other I.T. careers!

 (Many college students wonder how to land your first job in cybersecurity.
 This video gives several good suggestions!)

 The U.S. needs well trained professionals working in cyber security roles.
 These professionals are critical in both private and government sectors.
 The Minnesota State IT Center of Excellence is committed to strengthening the nation’s cybersecurity workforce through curriculum development and helping to ensure we have a pipeline of well-trained cybersecurity workers today.

 Below are some additional resources and learning opportunities that may interest you:

 Contact Janice Aanenson, at the Minnesota State IT Center of Excellence at firstname.lastname@example.org.